Beyond Worst-Case (In)approximability of Nonsubmodular Influence Maximization: Introduction

 We also consider restrictions on the cascade model.
 The same research showing that cascades are often not submodular empirically also shows that the local submodularity often fails in one particular way---the second infected neighbor of an agent is, on average, more influential than the first.
+When \citet{LeskovecAH06} studied the probability a person buys a book versus the number of incoming recommendations he receives, they observed a peak in the marginal probability of buying at $2$ incoming recommendations and then a slow drop.
+While this work presents observational evidence, it suggests that if a person does not buy a book after the first recommendation, but receives another, he is more likely to be persuaded by the second recommendation.
+But thereafter, they are less likely to respond to additional recommendation

+\citet{BackstromHKL06} made the same observation when they calculated the probability a person joins a community (e.g., LiveJournal and DBLP) as a function of the number $t$ of his friends already in the community. \citet{RomeroMK11} studied hashtag adoption in the Twitter network, and considered the fraction of users who adopt a hashtag after having $t$ neighbors' adoptions.
+They coalesced their study's observations into a model where the marginal influence increases linearly from zero to two adopting neighbors and then linearly decreases thereafter.

-This has already been observed in community formation~\cite{BackstromHKL06}, viral marketing~\cite{LeskovecAH06} and Twitter network~\cite{RomeroMK11}.
-This motivates our study of the \emph{2-quasi-submodular} cascade model where the marginal effect of the second infected neighbor is greater than the first, but after that the marginal effect decreases.
+These empirical studies motivate our study of the \emph{2-quasi-submodular} cascade model where the marginal effect of the second infected neighbor is greater than the first, but after that the marginal effect decreases.